-Representative Porter selected the theme “Strength in Community” for the 2019 Congressional Art Contest.
+Representative Porter selected the theme “Celebrating Earth’s Ecosystems” for the 2020 Congressional Art Contest.

 The following is a summary of the Congressional Art Competition rules: